 So, I promised that if anything ever happened to him, I would date again.
 But never in my wildest dreams could I have imagined that just one week later I would be faced with living up to my promise.

-It’s been more than three and a half years since Paul died and I am still alone.
+It’s been over three and a half years since Paul died and I am still alone.
 I haven’t found someone new and there are no prospects on the horizon.
-In fairness, I did attempt at ‘finding love online’ a little over a year ago—which only served to bruise my ego.
-And about six months ago I went on a first date—which didn’t work out because the guy was an idiot.
-And, though embarrassing to admit, I even thought that there might be a connection with someone I knew, but it turns out that I misread our friendship and his intentions were less-than-honourable.
+In fairness, I did attempt to “find love online” a little over a year ago, which only served to bruise my ego.
+And about six months ago I went on a first date, which didn’t work out because the guy was an idiot.
+And, though embarrassing to admit, I even thought there might be a connection with someone I knew, but it turns out that I misread our friendship and his intentions were less-than-honourable.
 (A lucky escape for me, I suppose.)

 Now I find myself in a hard position.
 I’m confused and scared about the idea of dating.
 I’m afraid of getting hurt.
 I’m afraid of falling in love again.
 And I’m afraid of having someone I love die too soon.

 But I don’t want to try online dating again.
-And I haven’t had luck with asking friends to introduce me to (decent) single guys.
-And I don’t have the kind of social life that puts me in a position to meet new people—let alone single guys.
+And I haven’t had luck asking friends to introduce me to (decent) single guys.
+And I don’t have the kind of social life that puts me in a position to meet new people – let alone single guys.

 So how does a woman in her very late 30s find a man when she doesn’t have a social life and doesn’t want to find someone online?
 And do I really need to find someone?
 Is it possible to just live the rest of my life alone?

 I don’t know the answer to any of these questions, Dear Reader, but I hope to find them.
 And I hope that the journey to discovery isn’t too painful.
-And I hope that, if I do end up dating again, I am able to find someone perfect for me.
-And not someone to replace Paul (he’s irreplaceable) but someone to complement my life.
+And I hope that, if I do end up dating again, I can find someone perfect for me.
+And not someone to replace Paul (he’s irreplaceable) but someone to compliment my life.
 Someone who can make me laugh and make my heart skip a beat.
 Someone like the (single) man in my dreams.